Skilled instructors are the heart of any martial arts school.

 Ethan Krein has been training various martial arts styles with his father since he was a child.
 Now a senior in high school, he seeks to increase his own skills by teaching others.
 As a captain of his school debate team, he is a strong believer in the power of words and the use of words first.
 His martial arts training has given him the ability to stay intensely focused under pressure.
 The increased focus has benefited him in many ways including his performance at school and getting his pilot's license.

-Sensei Denise Gonzales
+Professor Denise Gonzales